open-resources/dash_curriculum/tutorial/part4/chapter12.md

      var(--bs-body-color-rgb)

-This points to a setting at the start of the document that reveals the `rgb()` code udes by `text-body`:
+This points to a setting at the start of the document that reveals the `rgb()` code used by `text-body`:

     bs-body-color-rgb:170,170,170